VIN-y/MissChanger/STLs and Instructions/README.md

 2. <mark>**!!!
 MAKE SURE THE NUDGE PROBE IS NOT MOUNTED !!!**</mark>

+3. Heat all toolhead to 150C and wait ~3 mins for them to stabilised - some hotends have large heat block, which may not be fully thermally expanded.

-3. Run `G28` and `QUAD_GANTRY_LEVEL`
+4. Run `G28` and `QUAD_GANTRY_LEVEL`

-4. Make sure all nozzles are clean
+5. Make sure all nozzles are clean

-5. Go to each toolhead config, comment out:
+6. Go to each toolhead config, comment out:

    - gcode_x_offset